pnp/List-Formatting/view-samples/menu-link-button/README.md

 --------|---------
 Title | Single line of text
 Description | Multiple line of text
-Color | Single line of text - Select one of this pre defined case-sensitive colors - (**empty/null, Green, Red, CyanBlue, Gray, MagentaPink, Orange, OrangeYellow**). icon | Single line of text
+Color | Single line of text - Select one of this pre defined case-sensitive colors - (**empty/null, Green, Red, Cyan, CyanBlue, Gray, MagentaPink, BlueMagenta, Orange, OrangeYellow, RedOrange**). icon | Single line of text
 URL | Hyperlink
 NewTab | Yes/No - This field is used to open the link the same tab or new tab Width | Number - If not set, the default width is set to 100px.
 Height | Number - If not set, the default width is set to 40px.
+FontColor | If not set, set the default to white

 ### Edit View requirements